BuffChain/tufftoken/docs/TuffVBT.md

 function getDaoWalletAddress() public view returns (address)
 ```

-returns the dev wallet address of the token
+returns the dao wallet address of the token